toastheo/MediaDownloader/README.md

 ### Variant 2:

 1. Clone the repository.
 You can use `git clone https://github.com/toastheo/MediaDownloader`.
-2. Open the solution file in Visual Studio 2022 or higher.
+2. Open the solution file in Visual Studio 2022 or higher (make sure you installed the .NET Framework 4.8).
 3. The project uses NuGet packages.
 You can restore them by either using the Visual Studio interface or by running the following command in the Package Manager Console: `Update-Package -reinstall`.
 4. Build the solution to resolve dependencies.
 5. Run the application from Visual Studio or the executable in the build directory.